Betting On The Cheltenham Festival

 The four-day meeting highlighted in all horse racing fans calendars is fast approaching.
 It is the most exciting meeting in the National Hunt racing calendar, with only the Grand National in April being able to boast a more significant prize purse.
-Fans will flock to Cheltenham Racecourse between the 10th and 13th March to see all the biggest names in racing.
+Fans will flock to Cheltenham Racecourse in March to see all the biggest names in racing.
 The standout event of the festival is the Cheltenham Gold Cup, which takes place on the final day.

 The festival is renowned for being one of the biggest betting occasions of the year, with hundreds of thousands of punters expected to be in attendance throughout the week.
 However, there are many ways for punters unable to attend the event to bet too, and there are numerous welcome offers for bettors to take advantage of.